 The architects started from scratch, building a brand new two-bedroom house from the ground up for a total of £450,000.
 The property is clad in red cedar wood, a nod to the site's history as a timber storage yard.

-The ground floor is divided between living room, kitchen and bedroom with an en-suite bathroom.
+The ground floor is divided between a modern living room, kitchen and bedroom with an en-suite bathroom.
 The master bedroom is located in the basement level with its own external courtyard and bathroom.
 Inserting windows into the boundary walls was not possible due to privacy issues and instead De Rosee Sa were faced with the conundrum of lighting a narrow 37-metre-long site.

 The internal walls of the courtyards are clad in Western Red Cedar battens, referring to the site’s history as a timber storage yard.
-The battens continue inside to form two cedar clad ‘volumes’ that contain smaller functional spaces such as the toilet, study and utility room.
+The battens continue inside to form two cedar clad ‘volumes’ that contain smaller functional spaces such as the toilet, study and utility / laundry room.

-Three external courtyards were added to the plans to draw in light, with a series of Crittal-style steel and glass doors installed to connect these courtyards to the interior and provide views through the entire length of the open property.
+Three external courtyards were added to the plans to draw in light, with a series of Crittal steel and glass doors installed to connect these courtyards to the interior and provide views through the entire length of the open property.

 The textural quality of the cladding softens the minimal, white interiors and complements the steel framing and herringbone-patterned parquet flooring.